 Construction and Engineering

 Fractions are widely used in construction and engineering for measuring lengths, areas, volumes, and angles.
-Architects, engineers, and construction workers need to work with fractions to ensure that structures are built accurately and safely.
+Architects, engineers, and construction workers need to work with fractions to check that structures are built accurately and safely.

 Tips and Expert Advice for Working with Fractions